arcus/education_modules/ontologies/OntologyTraining_LiaScript.md

-## Workday Description

-**Audience:** Researchers who will be creating an annotated dataset as part of their research project.
-**PreReq:** Checklist for Creating a Gold-Standard Annotated Dataset for your Research Project

-Labeling, the process for adding annotations to data, helps us understand data in a more meaningful way by allowing us to better analyze and use it for our purposes.
-Consistent and correct data annotation preserves information integrity across different datasets and makes them interoperable with other AI systems, reducing errors that lead to misclassification or misinterpretation of data by AI algorithms.
-Utilizing an existing or creating your own ontology is a key component of the best practices to follow in the creation of labeled data.

-This training is a supplemental training to the Checklist for Creating a Gold-Standard Annotated Dataset for your Research Project focusing specifically on ontologies.
-It is encouraged to be taken if, after completing the Checklist training, you need additional information on ontologies.
-At the end of this module, you will emerge with the knowledge of:

-- What an ontology is, and why it should be used instead of a taxonomy
-- Three existing ontologies that are available for use
-- How to create and manage your own ontology

 ## Ontologies

 To better understand ontologies and why we use them, as opposed to taxonomies, as part of the annotation process, it is best to zoom out a bit and broadly define not just what an ontology is but also review what a taxonomy is in relation to an ontology.